 What tax calculation software do I use?

-There are many different brands of software available for doing online sales tax calculation.
+There are many different brands of software available for doing online sales tax calculations.
 I personally use and highly recommend Quaderno:

 As usual, I don't have any commercial affiliation with Quaderno, other than the fact that I'm their customer.

-I have been using Quaderno to solve all my online taxation problems with great success since several years, and can testify that it just works and gets the job done.
+I have been using Quaderno to solve all my online taxation problems with great success for several years, and can testify that it just works and gets the job done.